Lectionary Bible Studies and Sermons

 Final exhortation.
 5:13-20

 James concludes his letter with a word on forgiveness.
 He has spoken in detail on Christian ethics and he now speaks about the restoration of a brother entwined in the evils detailed in his letter.
-Although, on the surface, it seems as if James is addressing the issue of faith healing, he is actually concerned with someone who is overwhelmed by sin and is in need of the ministers of the church to lead them back to the Lord, to pray for their forgiveness and to anoint them with oil as a sign of God's grace.
-The prayer for forgiveness is powerful and effective.
+Although, on the surface, it seems as if James is addressing the issue of faith healing, he is actually concerned with those who are overwhelmed by sin and need the ministers of the church to lead them back to the Lord, to pray for their forgiveness and to anoint them with oil as a sign of God's grace.
+So, we are reminded that the prayer for forgiveness is powerful and effective.
 Like Elijah's prayer, a prayer for forgiveness is based on God's will, and therefore achieves its promised end.
-The sinner who turns back to the Lord can be sure of eternal salvation.
+The sinner who turns back to the Lord can be sure of their salvation.

 The passage